Fox-Boss/Ue4-Dumper/README.md

 ### UE4Dumper(Unreal Engine 4 Dumper)

-Unreal Engine 4 Dumper for Android Devices, Dump Lib libUE4.so from Memory of Game Process and Generate Structure SDK of Supported Game in Android.
-You can Find Latest Dumped SDK from HERE
+Unreal Engine 4 Dumper for Android Devices, Dump Lib libUE4.so from Memory of Game Process and Generate Structure SDK of Supported Game in Android